John Tyler Bonner

+John Tyler Bonner (May 12, 1920 – February 7, 2019) was an American biologist.

+Life

-John Tyler Bonner (May 12, 1920 – February 7, 2019) was an American biologist who was a professor in the Department of Ecology and Evolutionary Biology at Princeton University.
+John Tyler Bonner was a professor in the Department of Ecology and Evolutionary Biology at Princeton University.
 He was a pioneer in the use of cellular slime molds to understand evolution and development over a career of 40 years and was one of the world's leading experts on cellular slime moulds.
 Arizona State University says that the establishment and growth of developmental-evolutionary biology owes a great debt to the work of Bonner's studies.
 His work is highly readable and unusually clearly written and his contributions have made many complicated ideas of biology accessible to a wide audience.

 Career

 Bonner was the George M. Moffett Professor Emeritus of Biology at Princeton University.
 He was trained at Harvard University between 1937 and 1947, aside from a stint in the United States Army Air Forces from 1942 to 1946.
 He soon joined the faculty of Princeton University, becoming the chairman of the Princeton Biology Department between 1966 and 1977, also in 1983-84 and 1987–88.

 He held four honorary doctorates and was a fellow of the American Association for the Advancement of Science.
 He was elected to the American Academy of Arts and Sciences in 1969 and the American Philosophical Society in 1972.
 He was made a National Academy of Sciences fellow in 1973.